 - Saves time and money: Sheetgo does all of the work for you!
 Your data is automatically transferred from one sheet to another, saving you a huge amount of time and money.

 - No manual input: There’s no room for human error with automation.
 Receive instant transfers in record time.

 - Easy to build on for scalability: Sheetgo allows you to build up your workflows as your business grows, so your automated systems can always fulfill your needs.

-Now that we understand how automatically connecting Google Sheets can improve your efficiency, let’s go through a step-by-step on how to connect Google Sheets using the Sheetgo add-on.
+Now that we understand how automatically link Google Sheets spreadsheets can improve your efficiency, let’s go through a step-by-step on how to connect two Google Sheets using the Sheetgo add-on.

 How to connect Google Sheets spreadsheets